YawenHan1203/VoiceNote/README.md

 ![VoiceNote Demo](demo2.gif)

-...After clicking the **Start** Button, hints show below “Voice Recognition activate.
+   After clicking the **Start** Button, hints show below “Voice Recognition activate.
 Try speaking into the microphone”.

    *Note: For the first time only: Your browser will pop up a request for you to allow the site to listen to your mic.
 Click "Allow".*

 3. Start dictating.
 Speak slowly and clearly.
 Space your words and emphasize correct diction for better results.